 Copper Piping Made A Great Comeback

 By 2009 copper has increased its market share to 79% of the water service line market.
-In the end, cooper exceeded expectations, and the cheaper plastic lines could never outlast durability of copper pipes.
-In a 100 years from now when old pipes are replaced with new ones, the copper will be recycled holding its value.
+In the end, copper exceeded expectations, and the cheaper plastic lines could never outlast the durability of copper pipes.
+In 100 years from now, when old pipes get replaced with new ones, the copper will be recycled and still hold its value.

 Old Home?
 Trust The Experts At Big B’s Plumbing!

-If you have a home dating back to the 1970’s or older, it’s time to have your pipes evaluated.
-Many of our older homes still have the old galvanized pipes.
-You can call your Big B’s Plumbing professional to examine your current pipes and provide you with a FREE estimate to replace your old pipes with new ones.
-Big B’s is A+ rated with the Better Business Bureau and a perfect contractor’s license #986152.
+If you have a home dating back to the 1970s or older, it’s time to have your pipes evaluated.
+Unfortunately, many of our older homes still have old galvanized pipes.
+You can call your Big B’s Plumbing professional to examine your existing pipes and provide you with an estimate to replace your old pipes with new ones.
+Big B’s Plumbing is an A+ rated plumbing company with the Better Business Bureau with over 1000 top-notch reviews.
+Contractor’s license #986152.